Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Seoul and Spokane.
+To all the kids in Lyon and Johannesburg.

-I'm losing my edge to the art-school Glasgow kids in little jackets and borrowed nostalgia for the unremembered nineties.
+I'm losing my edge to the art-school Bremen kids in little jackets and borrowed nostalgia for the unremembered nineties.

 I'm losing my edge.